-The DSC is open for testing Monday-Thursday 8:30 a.m.-6:30 p.m. and Friday 8:00 a.m.-5:00 p.m.
-If your exam is scheduled outside of these hours, please indicate an approved time when completing the Test Instructions Form.
-The student's requested time will be included in the email asking you to complete the form.
+The DSC is open for testing from 8 am - 4:30 pm Monday though Friday.
+The student's requested time will be included in the email asking you to complete the form - in general, the DSC tries to line up the DSC student's exam with the class in case there are any questions for the faculty.
 The DSC does not reschedule exams for any reason without the permission of faculty.
-If you need to reschedule an exam for a student or if you need to verify permission for a student to reschedule an exam, please please contact Margo Luken via email or phone (207) 780-4706.
+If you need to reschedule an exam for a student or if you need to verify permission for a student to reschedule an exam, please contact Jessica Labbe via email or phone (207) 780-4462.

 The DSC utilizes block scheduling during finals week.
 Exam start times are 8:00 a.m., 11:15 a.m., 2:30 p.m. and 5:45 p.m.
 These scheduled test blocks are not flexible.
 Student requests for final exam reservations should be made via the online Final Exam Reservation Form.
-These requests must be received 2 weeks in advance of the exam date.
+These requests should be made at least 2 weeks in advance of the exam date.
 Faculty follow the same procedure as for regular exams.